 Welcome To Compete Sports Performance & Rehab!

-Our performance and rehab programs have been developed utilizing our experience in professional sports, including the National Hockey League, Men's & Women's Professional Soccer, US Soccer, and Professional Football.
+Our services provide professional care for individuals by creating training and rehab programs that are specific to our clients needs and goals.
+These programs have been developed utilizing the latest research along with our experience in professional sports, including the National Hockey League, Men's & Women's Professional Soccer, US Soccer, and Professional Football.

 Former Hockey Trainer Turns Strength and Performance into Business Success.